aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/035-bootstrap.md

 ### App of Apps pattern

-Normally an ArgoCD Application points to a git repo which contains mainifests.
+Normally an ArgoCD Application points to a git repo which contains manifests.
 The loadbalancer controller you provisioned previously points to the git repo https://aws.github.io/eks-charts.

  ![applicationset](/static/images/lb-helmchart-folder.png)